EU chief delays retaliation for US tariffs in search of deal

 “At the same time, we will continue to prepare for the countermeasures so we’re fully prepared,” she added.

-Macron calls on EU to ‘defend European interests’ in US tariff talks
+The European Commission president insisted that the European Union has “always been very clear that we prefer a negotiated solution.
+This remains the case, and we will use the time that we have now till August 1”.

-The European Commission president insisted that the EU has “always been very clear that we prefer a negotiated solution.
-This remains the case, and we will use the time that we have now till August 1.”
+The move by von der Leyen will spur hope that Trump’s latest threat — in which he also targeted Mexico — has not killed off the progress made in negotiations so far between Brussels and Washington.

-The EU’s current suspension of its retaliation over US steel and aluminium tariffs had been set to expire overnight Monday to Tuesday.
+The European Union’s current suspension of its retaliation over US steel and aluminium tariffs had been set to expire overnight Monday to Tuesday.

-Brussels has readied duties on US goods worth around 21 billion euros in response to the levies Trump slapped on metal imports earlier this year.
+Brussels has readied duties on US goods worth around 21 billion euros ($24 billion) in response to the levies Trump slapped on metal imports earlier this year.

 But it announced in April it was holding off on those measures to give space to find a broader trade agreement with the Trump administration.